Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

 with the parameter values $\gamma_0 = 0.01$, $\gamma_1 = 0.1$, $\gamma_2 = 0.85$, and $\nu=5$ for the true model.
 For the analysis of the backtests, we simulate 10,000 times from this model with a fixed sample size of 2500 observations and consider the probability level $\tau=2.5\%$ for the VaR and the ES.

 \Cref{tab:mc2_size} presents the empirical sizes of the backtests for a nominal size of 5\% for both, the two- and one-sided hypotheses.
 As in the first simulation study, we find that most of the backtests are reasonably sized with rejection frequencies close to the nominal value.
-However, the two CC tests reject the true model slightly too often in the two-sided, respectively too rarely in the one-sided case.

 For a detailed analysis of the power of the backtests, we continuously misspecify the true model according to the following five designs:

 \begin{enumerate}[label=(\alph*), labelindent=0em, labelsep=0.1cm, leftmargin=*] \item We misspecify how the conditional variance reacts to the squared returns by varying the ARCH parameter $\gamma_1$.
 We choose $\tilde{\gamma}_1$ between 0.03 and 0.2 and let $\tilde{\gamma}_2 = 0.95 - \tilde{\gamma}_1$, such that the persistence of the GARCH process remains constant.
 When $\tilde{\gamma}_1 < {\gamma}_1$, there is too little variation in the ES forecasts due to the reduced response to shocks and the GARCH process approaches a constant volatility model.